PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: System Evaluation

 \subsection{Overall System Performance}

-\textbf{Speedup} As shown in Figure \ref{fig8}, the PIM-GPT system achieves remarkable performance improvements over GPU and CPU: 41$\times$ to 137$\times$ speedup over GPU T4 and 639$\times$ to 1074$\times$ speedup over CPU Xeon for the 8 GPT models.
+\textbf{Speedup} As shown in Figure \ref{fig8}, the PIM-GPT system achieves remarkable performance improvements, 41$-$137$\times$ speedup over GPU and 639$-$1074$\times$ speedup over CPU for the 8 GPT models.
 The high speedup originates from three aspects: (1) Memory bottleneck is effectively removed by performing the memory-intensive VMM operations inside PIM channel; (2) The mapping strategy maximizes computation parallelism and data locality; (3) Different workloads are efficiently distributed between PIM and ASIC.
 In comparison, GPU is not suitable for sequential token generation, since the large memory footprint and low data reuse rate under-utilize the GPU computation resources \cite{hong2022dfx}.

 We also compare the PIM-GPT performance with previously reported Transformer accelerators, as shown in Table \ref{tab:2}.
-SpAtten\cite{wang2021spatten} accelerates GPT2-medium by 35$\times$ over GPU, and TransPIM\cite{zhou2022transpim} obtains similar speedup of 33$\times$.
+SpAtten \cite{wang2021spatten} accelerates GPT2-medium by 35$\times$ over GPU, and TransPIM \cite{zhou2022transpim} obtains similar speedup of 33$\times$.
 Both ignore the layer normalization and residual connections in Transformer models.
-DFX\cite{hong2022dfx} provides 3.2$\times$ latency reduction on average.
-PIM-GPT achieves state-of-the-art performance with 89$\times$ speedup over GPU.
+DFX \cite{hong2022dfx} provides 3.2$\times$ latency reduction on average.
+PIM-GPT achieves state-of-the-art performance with 89$\times$ speedup on average over GPU.
 We also want to highlight that the PIM-GPT testing result is based on 1024 tokens, which cannot be supported by these prior prototypes.

-\textbf{Energy Efficiency} Figure \ref{fig9} shows that the PIM-GPT system achieves energy reduction of 339$\times$ to 1085$\times$ and 890$\times$ to 1632$\times$ over GPU and CPU, respectively.
+\textbf{Energy Efficiency} Figure \ref{fig9} shows that the PIM-GPT achieves energy reduction of 123$-$383$\times$ and 320$-$602$\times$ over GPU and CPU, respectively.
 PIM-GPT effectively eliminates the energy consumption of DRAM data transmission by using PIM to locally consume data.
 Additionally, the mapping method leverages data locality and minimizes the row ACT and PRE operations that are energy consuming.
 The ASIC only contributes a very small fraction of the total system energy, but provides highly efficient arithmetic computations.